Please click on any of the frequently asked questions below to see the associated answer.

-Clinicians receive a programme of training, carefully developed by experts at The Clatterbridge Cancer Centre and The Palliative Care Institute Liverpool in partnership with Ariadne Labs.
+Clinicians receive a programme of training, carefully developed by experts at Warrington and Halton Teaching Hospitals NHS Foundation Trusts and The Palliative Care Institute Liverpool in partnership with Ariadne Labs.

 This will equip clinicians to ask patients a series of simple questions that lead to a meaningful conversation about the patient’s goals and priorities and will then enhance their experience of care, quality of life, and sense of control, as well as reducing depression and anxiety.

 There will be on-going evaluation so that any learning that can improve the Programme and further enhance its benefits will be adopted and built in.

 When patients talk to their health professionals and explain what’s important to them in their lives and their goals, they feel more in control and have a better experience.

 The Programme offers a better experience for clinicians too because they:-

 - Have an evidence-based framework for having difficult conversations.